- COVID-19 Home

 Overview of the COVID-19 vaccination schedule

-CDC recommends that people ages 6 months and older receive at least one bivalent mRNA COVID-19 vaccine.
+CDC recommends that people ages 6 months and older receive at least one 2023-2024 COVID-19 vaccine.
 An overview of COVID-19 vaccination is summarized below; detailed schedules can be found in the CDC: Clinical Guidance for COVID-19 Vaccination.

-The number of bivalent doses varies by age, vaccine, previous COVID-19 vaccines received, and the presence of moderate or severe immune compromise.
+The number of doses vary by age, vaccine, previous COVID-19 vaccines received, and the presence of moderate or severe immune compromise.

 For people who are NOT moderately or severely immunocompromised:

-- At the time of initial vaccination, depending on vaccine product, children ages 6 months to 4 years are recommended to receive two or three bivalent mRNA vaccine doses; children age 5 years are recommended to receive one or two bivalent mRNA vaccine doses.
+- At the time of initial vaccination, depending on vaccine product, children ages 6 months to 4 years are recommended to receive two or three mRNA vaccine doses.